 “When is it?”
 I said, turning back “And where?
 And how would we get there?”

-“It’s in two days,” said Gareth, taking this as a yes and springing into some sort of action taking out paper and pens from his rucksack to write directions and guides as to where we should go.
+“It’s in two days,” said Gareth, taking this as a yes and taking out paper and pens from his rucksack to write directions and guides as to where we should go.
+“This is great… It would be so good to have someone from home to be there,” he said looking down, writing, pen lid in his mouth.

-“Well, someone nearly from home anyway,” said the old man to himself.
-“Close enough I suppose…”
+“Well, someone nearly from home anyway,” said the old man quietly.
+“Close enough…” he muttered to himself.

-And so it is, with that, we were shaking hands and agreeing to meet at the wedding outside of Jaipur in two days time.
+And so with that, we were shaking hands and agreeing to meet at the wedding outside of Jaipur in two days time.

 “She has a very big family,” said the old man again.
 “Very big.”